- Ketones are a byproduct of your body breaking down its central fat reserve into an energy fuel

 So, a choice had to be made.
 As fat is so nutrient dense, and expensive, it was easy to see the winner.

-Grains are a staple in the American diet, and kids learn about the food pyramid in pre-school, but this is not the same information other children learn about nutrition and is not how people from one hundred years ago lived.
+Grains are a staple in the Standard American Diet (SAD), and kids learn about the food pyramid in pre-school, but this is not the same information other children learn about nutrition and is not how people from one hundred years ago lived.

 Throughout history, we have been hunter-gatherers, often going days without food.